glamboyosa/mey/README.md

 const { data, loading, error, handleRequest } = useMey(
   url,
   requestType,
-  authHeaderValues
+  headers
 );
 ```

 ### Parameters

-- url: the URL path you want to fetch
+- url: the URL path you want to fetch.
-- requestType: a union of string types representing the type of mutation you want to carry out i.e put, post & delete
+- requestType: a union of string types representing the type of mutation you want to carry out i.e put, post & delete.
-- authHeaderValues: (optional) an object containing two properties: `headerName` and `headerValue` used to add an authentication header.
+- headers: (optional) an object representing the values you want to set on the request header.

 ### Values

-- data: data for the given path
+- data: data for the given path.
-- loading: a boolean representing whether the request is loading or not
+- loading: a boolean representing whether the request is loading or not.
-- error: a string representing a potential error thrown
+- error: a string representing a potential error thrown.
 - handleRequest: a function that handles dispatching requests. it accepts a `body` value. if the `body` value is not an object it stops execution and prints an error message to the console.

 ## Support